dyhes/zulip/templates/zerver/help/import-from-slack.md

 {tab|self-hosting}

-#### Import into a self-hosted Zulip server
+#### Import into a self-hosted Aloha server

-Zulip's Slack import tool is robust, and has been used to import Slack workspaces with 10,000 members and millions of messages.
+Aloha's Slack import tool is robust, and has been used to import Slack workspaces with 10,000 members and millions of messages.
 If you're planning on doing an import much larger than that, or run into performance issues when importing, [contact us](/help/contact-support) for help.